Frequently Asked Questions

 - Hidden LEMs are not supported by ProWalker - If the 'Hidden' option is checked in Podium material settings, that LEM will not cast any light in ProWalker.

 LEMs are much dimmer than expected

 LEM materials were significantly dimmer in the earliest versions of ProWalker, requiring very high light-power values (60 - 100) to emit any noticeable light.
-This has been fixed in ProWalker v1.1.5
+This has been fixed in ProWalker v1.1.5 and above.

 The Ambient slider only works in Qck mode.